 Thanks!
-Please let me know by filling out this form.
-Make sure to fill out all questions and be detailed.
+Please let me know by submitting a bug report.
+Make sure to give lots of detail.
 If I can’t reproduce or understand your bug, I won’t be able to fix it!

 Yep!
 I've released the art for ChessCraft under a Creative Commons license.
 If you see art in ChessCraft that is not in that repository, let me know and I'll add it.